 Improve Your On-Page SEO (Search Engine Optimization):

-1. Map out which keywords and topics you will target for each page of your website.
+1. Map out which keywords and topics you’re going to target for each specific page of your website.

 2. Create a unique page title for every page using targeted keywords – the ideal length is 50–60 characters.